 4. Keep an eye on customer effort

 Look at each technology to see if it makes it easier for customers to shop or get a question answered.
-By shortening wait times, reducing repeat contacts and transfers, and providing self-service options, less customer effort is required.
+Less customer effort is required by shortening wait times and reducing repeat contacts and transfers.
 As an example, rather than having a customer wait on the phone to reach an agent, offer an online chat option.

 5. Compare your ticket volume with the size of the solution